Dokuganryū Masamune

 Dokuganryū Masamune (独眼竜政宗) is a 1987 Japanese historical television series.
 It is the 25th NHK taiga drama.
-The broadcast received an average viewer rating of 39.7 percent in the Kanto area.
+The broadcast received an average viewer rating of 39.7 percent in the Kanto area with the highest viewing rating of 47.8%.

 The drama was adapted from the novel of Sōhachi Yamaoka.

 Plot

+The drama takes place during the late Sengoku and early Edo periods.

+It chronicles the life of Date Masamune, from before his birth until his death.

-Toyotomi Hideyoshi unified Japan in 1590, but Date Masamune did not abandon his desire to control the nation.
+Toyotomi Hideyoshi unified Japan in 1590, but Date Masamune did not abandon his ambition to rule the nation at every possible opportunity.